refresh-bio/SPLASH/README.md

 # NOMAD 2.0
 ## Introduction
-NOMAD is an unsupervised and reference-free unifying framework to discover regulated sequence variation through statistical analysis of k-mer compulsion in both DNA and RNA sequence.
+NOMAD is an unsupervised and reference-free unifying framework to discover regulated sequence variation through statistical analysis of k-mer composition in both DNA and RNA sequence.
-NOMAD leverages our observation that detecting sample-regulated sequence variation, such as alternative splicing, RNA editing, gene fusions, V(D)J, transposable element mobilization, allele-specific splicing, and genetic variation in a population, among and many other regulated events can unified–in theory and in practice.
+NOMAD leverages our observation that detecting sample-regulated sequence variation, such as alternative splicing, RNA editing, gene fusions, V(D)J, transposable element mobilization, allele-specific splicing, genetic variation in a population, and many other regulated events can be unified–in theory and in practice.
-This is achieved with a simple model that analyzes k-mer composition of raw sequencing reads (Chaung et al. 2022).
+This is achieved with a simple model, NOMAD, that analyzes k-mer composition of raw sequencing reads (Chaung et al. 2022).
-NOMAD finds constant sequences (anchors) that are followed by a set of sequences (targets) with sample-specific target variation and provides valid p-values (Chaung et al. 2022).
+NOMAD finds constant sequences (anchors) that are followed by a set of sequences (targets) with sample-specific target variation and provides valid p-values.
 NOMAD is reference-free, sidestepping the computational challenges associated with alignment and making it significantly faster and more efficient than alignment, and enabling discovery and statistical precision not currently available, even from pseudo-alignment.

 The first version of [NOMAD](https://github.com/salzman-lab/nomad/) pipeline proved its usefullness.
-It was implemented mainly in Python with a use of NextFlow.
+It was implemented mainly in Python with the use of NextFlow.
-Here we provide its new version implemented in the C++ and Pyton programming languages (Kokot et al. 2023).
+Here we provide a new and improved implementation based in C++ and Python (Kokot et al. 2023).
-This new version is much more efficient and allows to analyze datasets of 1TB size in hours on a workstation or even laptop.
+This new version is much more efficient and allows for the analysis of datasets >1TB size in hours on a workstation or even a laptop.

 ## How does it work